opensumi/docs/docs/develop/how-to-design-module.en.md

 order: 2
 ---

-This article mainly introduces the idea of building modules, based on the OpenSumi system, aiming to extend native framework functionalities.
-The creation of modules and specific practices can be found in our [classic case](./sample/overview), which basic ideas and practices for creating specific modules.
+Based on the OpenSumi system, this section mainly introduces the idea of building modules, aiming to extend native framework functions.
+The creation of modules and specific practices can be found in our [classic case](./sample/overview), which contains basic ideas and practices to create specific modules.

 ## Know about Dependency Injection

-Before learning the module, it is recommended to read [Dependency Injection](./basic-design/dependence-injector.zh.md).
-In OpenSumi, all service registration and invocation are based on this unified dependency injection structure to implement services and decoupling the implementation of services and invocation logic, allowing framework developers to focus their development on developing modules and achieve more independent module construction.
+Before learning the module, we recommend you to read [Dependency Injection](./basic-design/dependence-injector.zh.md).
+In OpenSumi, all service registrations and invocations are based on this unified dependency injection structure to decouple service implementation and invocation logic, allowing framework developers to focus on developing modules and achieving more independent module construction.

-## What is a Module?
+## What Is a Module?

-Generally speaking, modules are code blocks that rely on the OpenSumi framework to extend native capabilities by `BrowserModule` and `NodeModule` methods.
+Generally speaking, modules are code blocks that rely on the OpenSumi framework to extend native capabilities by using `BrowserModule` and `NodeModule`.

 Taking the extension module of the `Browser` layer as an example, a `BrowserModule` basic format is defined as follows: